ReliSA/STePSEnHECs-PaCt/catalogue/Learning_landscape.md

 In addition, electronic devices and cables must not become tripping hazards or dangers.
 Sockets should therefore be available in many places within the learning environment - for example at all seating areas and integrated into work tables.
 Cable ducts on walls and pillars, floor boxes or cables coming from the ceiling can supply the room’s media equipment with power.

-Lastly, if the Learning landscape also contains Flexible Furniture [[KOH'23]](../References.md)., rules must be established to ensure that escape routes are not blocked and the various work areas are maintained.
+Lastly, if the Learning landscape also contains [Flexible furniture](Flexible_Furniture.md)., rules must be established to ensure that escape routes are not blocked and the various work areas are maintained.
 In addition, the furniture must be regularly tidied up and put back in order, otherwise the room will quickly look untidy.

 ## Consequences

  - (+) Self-organized learning and project-oriented event formats are encouraged by the Learning landscape on offer.
 There is plenty of learning space available for individual learning and group work.
  - (+) The campus becomes a place to learn and live.
 The Learning landscape on campus offers students with long commutes in particular opportunities to work on study topics outside of formal courses.
  - (+) Students also meet by chance and can easily find new study groups.
 The (informal) exchange between lecturers and students is easier if the Learning landscape contains seating areas that are also attractive for lecturers to linger in or for meetings.
- - (+) Innovative teaching formats such as [[Hackathons]](Hackathon.md)), design sprints, service learning or [[Flipped conferences]](Flipped_Conference.md)) are possible in these rooms.
+ - (+) Innovative teaching formats such as [Hackathons](Hackathon.md), design sprints, service learning or [Flipped conferences](Flipped_Conference.md) are possible in these rooms.
  - (+) The attractive design of the Learning landscape makes it a center of attraction at public events and helps to open up the university for exchange with civil society and for cooperation with NGOs and industrial partners.
  - (-) The furnishings should be inviting and of a high quality, which results in high costs.
 This also applies to maintenance, as intensive and self-organized use means that tables or chairs may need to be replaced sooner.
  - (-) It is difficult to plan the utilization of the rooms.
 An empty Learning landscape is demotivating and makes the low level of activity in campus life visible.
 An overcrowded Learning landscape is frustrating, as it promises an offer for self organized learning, but does not reliably deliver on this.